Anton-Asela/Project2-Find-a-Pair/README.md

 # Project2-Find-a-Pair
 Find a pair for a given sum in an array

-Given an unsorted integer array, find a pair with the given sum in it.
+Given an unsorted array of integers, find a pair with the sum equal to the given target.

 For example,